What is a service line and who owns it?

 Yes, you can contact a licensed plumber to help you determine the material of your service line and find other potential sources of lead inside your home.
 Knowing the material of your service line will give you peace of mind and let you know if you need to take action to protect your family from lead.

-If you do take steps to identify your service line material, please contact the City of Melbourne at Utilities.Administration@mlbfl.org with that information.
-Your assistance will help us develop a full lead service line inventory — an important step in our continued commitment to protecting our community.
+If you do take steps to identify your service line material or recently replaced your service line and can provide documentation such as photos, copies of permits, or plumbing invoices, please contact the City of Melbourne at leadandcopper@mlbfl.org with that information.
+Your assistance will help us develop a full lead service line inventory -an important step in our continued commitment to protecting our community

 If it is determined I have a lead service line, will the City of Melbourne replace it?

-Melbourne is responsible for any lead service line from the water main to the meter located near the property line.
-Lead service lines from the meter to a home or building located on a customer’s property are the responsibility of the property owner (as shown in the diagram above).
+As the owner of the service line between the meter and the house, property owners may choose to replace their portion of the service line at any time.
 Please contact a licensed plumber for this work and notify us in advance if you plan to replace your service line.
-We can be reached by email at Utilities.Administration@mlbfl.org.
+We can be reached by email at leadandcopper@mlbfl.org.
+This information will be used to update our inventory.